Abington Plant Removal Services

 Utility Coordination & Infrastructure Protection for Safe Plant Removal Operations

-Before any excavation or root removal in Abington, Dig Safe (811) notification is mandatory at least 48 hours (preferably 72 hours) in advance.
-Utilities (electric, gas, water, sewer, telecom) are marked and must be respected, with hand-digging required within 18 inches of markings.
-Overhead power lines require a 10-foot minimum clearance.
-Specialized techniques, such as selective root pruning and mechanical barriers, protect infrastructure, and all work near utilities may require coordination with the utility company and the Building Department.
-Final inspection ensures restoration meets municipal standards.
-For permits and inspections, contact: Abington Building Department
+Before any excavation or root removal in Abington, Dig Safe (811) notification is mandatory at least 48 hours in advance (72 hours recommended).
+Utilities (electric, gas, water, sewer, telecom) are marked and must be respected—hand-digging is required within 18 inches of markings.
+Overhead power lines require a 10 feet minimum clearance.
+Specialized techniques, such as selective root pruning and mechanical barriers, protect infrastructure.
+Utility company coordination is essential for work near power lines or gas mains.
+All work must be documented with date-stamped photos, and emergency procedures are in place for accidental strikes.
+For infrastructure-related permits:

 500 Gliniewicz Way, Abington, MA 02351